Architecture of Valencia, Spain

 Photo by San Juan del Hospital from Wikimedia Commons

 Construction on the Church of Sant Joan de l’Hospital began in 1238, making it one of the oldest churches in Valencia.
-The interior is almost completely gothic, with very little works of art or decorations from later styles.
+The interior is almost completely Gothic, with very few works of art or decorations from later styles.
 The heavy dark stone walls and the simple geometry show that this church was built immediately after the Romanesque Age, when certain typical characteristics of Gothic Architecture were still being developed.

 5. Torres de Quart